Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Introduction

-In a nutshell, we mainly contribute a probabilistic forecasting approach with missing values by designing quantile regression models with adaptive parameters, which is applicable to both MAR and MNAR cases.
+The main contributions of the proposed model are as follows: \begin{itemize} \item Different from the existing ``impute, then predict'' and ``universal imputation'' strategies, the proposed approach originates from the sub-classification and adaptive regression ideas, which extends the methodology for probabilistic forecasting in the presence of missing values. \item The proposed approach also stands out for its generality to missingness mechanisms, as it is free of assumptions on missingness mechanisms.
+We demonstrate the effectiveness of the proposed model in both MCAR and MNAR cases. \item We propose a probabilistic forecasting approach resilient to missing values by designing quantile regression models with parameters adaptive to missingness patterns.
+It is free of any preprocessing such as deletion and imputation, and avoids excessive manual tuning in the presence of missing values. \item Compared to the state-of-the-art approaches that are also imputation-free \citep{stratigakos2023towards,wen2023wind}, the proposed model demonstrates the better quality of forecasts and efficient computation via thorough case studies. \end{itemize}

 The paper is organized as follows.
-Section \RNum{2} describes the preliminaries of probabilistic wind power forecasting and quantile regression.
-Section \RNum{3} formulates the problem, whereas section \RNum{4} presents the proposed approach.
-Section \RNum{5} presents the setups of case studies and Section \RNum{6} presents the results.
-Section \RNum{7} concludes this paper.
+Section 2 describes the preliminaries of probabilistic wind power forecasting, missingness mechanisms, and challenges for forecasting with missing values.
+Section 3 formulates the problem, whereas Section 4 presents the proposed approach.
+Section 5 presents the setups of case studies, benchmarks, and validation metrics.
+Section 6 presents the results while Section 7 makes further discussion.
+Section 8 concludes this paper.

 \textbf{Notations}: we denote random variables as uppercase letters (such as $Y$), and their realizations as lowercase letters (such as $y$).
-We denote time as $t$ and use it as subscripts to represent random variables and realizations at time $t$, for instance, $Y_t$ and $y_t$.
+We denote time as $t$ and use it as subscripts for random variables and realizations at time $t$, for instance, $Y_t$ and $y_t$.
+And we use $[\cdot]$ to represent the slices of vectors and matrices.
 Missing values are denoted as \texttt{NA}, and the observations blurred with missing values are denoted as $\Tilde{y}_t \in \mathbb{R}\cup \texttt{NA}$.
 Missingness indicators are the realizations of random variable $M_t$ and denoted as $m_t\in \{0,1 \}$, where $m_t =1$ implies $\Tilde{y}_t = \texttt{NA}$ and $m_t =0$ implies $\Tilde{y}_t =y_t$.